The Official Community Plan is currently being reviewed. Find out more connectnorthsaanich.ca/ocp

 What is a Regional Context Statement?

-Additionally the OCP includes a Regional Context Statement within Section 16 which demonstrates how the District is consistent or working towards consistency with the Regional Growth Strategy (RGS).
+Additionally, the OCP includes a Regional Context Statement within Section 16 which demonstrates how the District is consistent or working towards consistency with the Regional Growth Strategy (RGS).
 The Capital Regional District (CRD) Board adopted an updated RGS in March 2018.
-All municipalities have accepted the RGS and the Juan de Fuca Electoral Area Director endorsed the RGS at the CRD Board.
-The adoption of the RGS concludes the update process.
-The District is now working towards aligning its OCP Regional Context Statement with the “2018 Regional Growth Strategy Bylaw 4017”.
+The District adopted an updated Regional Context Statement in February 2020.

 For further information, please contact the Planning and Community Services department.